lucasmoschen/PyCrashCourse-AppliedMath-MSc/README.md

 # Python Crash Course for MSc Applied Mathematics

-This repository contains materials for a **6-hour crash course in Python**, designed for new MSc students in Applied Mathematics (Imperial College London) in 2025.
+This repository contains materials for a **3-hour crash course in Python**, designed for new MSc students in Applied Mathematics (Imperial College London) in 2025.
 The course assumes mixed backgrounds: some students may be completely new to Python, while others already have programming experience.

-The aim is to get everyone comfortable with **core Python** and the **scientific Python ecosystem** (NumPy, SciPy, Pandas, Matplotlib), with direct links to **applied mathematics** problems.
+The goal is to get everyone comfortable with **core Python** and the **scientific Python ecosystem** (NumPy, Matplotlib), with direct links to applied mathematics problems.
+Additional notebooks on **SciPy**, **Pandas**, and further practice exercises are provided for self-study.

 ---